yingying96/hats-ci/guidetohats.md

 ## Step 3.
 Browser automation in session

+1. Once you run hatslib.robot (main robot script), the test scripts located within the test scripts folder is executed.

+2. Multiple web browser will launch at the same time and proceed to www.google.com to search keyword "python"

+3. A screenshot will be taken at python's search results page

+Note: Screen recording is only available for automation of android devices and not browser automation

 ## Step 4.
 Verifying the results

-Through logs

-Note: Screen recording is only available for automation of android devices and not browser automation
+1. Once the test has completed, you can view the browser logs folder for more details